“Would you like pips with that?”

 Okay, not that type of order.

-Here we discuss the different types of forex orders that can be placed into the forex market.
+Here we discuss the different types of orders that can be placed in the forex market.

 Be sure that you know which types of orders your broker accepts.

 Different brokers accept different types of forex orders.

 There are some basic order types that all brokers provide and some others that sound weird.

 - Market order: an order instantly executed against a price that your broker has provided.

 - Pending order: an order to be executed at a later time at the price you specify.

 Here’s a quick “map” of the different types of orders within each bucket.